 How are Personal Injury Settlements Paid Out?

 The procedure for paying out on a personal injury claim may vary in a few ways.
-However, the majority are usually paid out in one of two ways: through a single lump-sum payment or through a structured settlement.
-The latter means that the victim will receive their settlement broken up into payments over a specified period of time.
+However, the majority are usually paid out in one of two types of personal injury compensation: through a single lump-sum payment or through a structured settlement.
+The difference in lump-sum payment vs. structured settlement mainly comes down to how much of the settlement is paid out at once.

-1. Lump-sum payments: this first method for paying out a personal injury settlement involves just one payment that encapsulates the entirety of the settlement amount.
+1. Lump-sum payments: This personal injury settlement payout option involves just one payment as a settlement check that encapsulates the entirety of the settlement amount.
 Many individuals will prefer this type of payment method because it allows you to quickly pay off your medical debts, attorney fees, and other related bills so that you aren’t straddled with excessive debts for longer than you need to be.

+There are some additional options for what to do after receiving a personal injury settlement.
 Some will even use any remaining money to invest in an interest-bearing account.
 This enables you to actually increase the amount of money from your settlement over time.
-You may also use it to pay off other bills or allow you to make a personal investment, like starting a business or going back to school.
+You may also use it to pay off other bills or allow you to make a personal investment like starting a business or going back to school.

-2. Structured settlements: the second way for paying out personal injury settlements is through a structured settlement.
+2. Structured settlements: The second method for paying out personal injury settlements is through a structured settlement.
 This method involves receiving your financial compensation in monthly payments over an agreed-upon amount of time.
-During negotiations, you’ll also determine the beginning date and the end date for your structured settlement payments.
+During negotiations, you’ll also determine the beginning date and the end date for your structured personal injury settlement payout timeline.

 In many cases, a structured settlement will involve an initial lump-sum payment and then smaller payments recurring from month to month.
-This helps the claimants pay off any intensive medical bills or attorney fees.
+This helps claimants pay off any intensive medical bills or attorney fees.
 Many people are surprised to learn that you can also earn interest on structured settlements.
-This allows for these payments to increase overall and help keep up with factors like inflation.
+Learning how to manage a personal injury settlement, allows for these payments to increase overall and help keep up with factors like inflation.

 Conclusion – How are Personal Injury Settlements Paid Out?

 A personal injury settlement is paid out to an individual who has been injured by the negligent actions of another individual, business, or government organization.
-During the negotiation phase, both parties will generally agree on a fair settlement amount to cover the injuries (this is why you want an experienced personal injury attorney in your corner).
+During the negotiation phase, both parties will generally agree on a fair settlement amount to cover the injuries (this is why you want an experienced personal injury attorney who knows how to negotiate a personal injury settlement).
 Once the amount has been agreed upon, you’ll usually receive either one lump-sum payment or a structured payment over time.

 If you’ve been involved in a car accident, motorcycle accident, truck accident, or any other type of personal injury accident, our team of experienced personal injury attorneys can help.
 We can work closely with you to understand your case and assess its full and fair financial value.
 If needed, we’ll even fight for you in court.